xcore/sw_audio_effects/module_dsp_biquad/doc/programming.rst

 Trouble-shooting
 ................

-During initialisation, and when the system is reconfigured, there may be audible clicks in the audio.
+During initialization, and when the system is reconfigured, there may be audible clicks in the audio.
 This is expected.

 The filter may produce output audio that is louder than the input,